Australia Post: 21st century

 In October 2019, Australia Post completed a major rebranding project with Melbourne-based brand strategy firm Maud.
 This project saw the development of a new brand identity, website and self-service platform, parcel and letter packaging, street posting boxes, staff uniforms, and a fleet of custom-designed electric vehicles, amongst others.

 In 2019, with parcels deliveries increasing while letter deliveries falling, the Post Office transferred several thousand workers from letters to parcels.
 Letter deliveries were reduced from five days per week to two days per week.

 In 2021, Australia Post began using its first electric trucks; three Fuso Ecanters in Melbourne.

+In 2025, Australia Post indefinitely suspended most deliveries to the United States and Puerto Rico, citing tariffs imposed by the Trump administration.